-ISLAMABAD – Senator Sardar Zulfiqar Khosa, a dissident of ruling Pakistan Muslim League-Nawaz (PML-N), is set to join the Pakistan Peoples Party (PPP) as he has welcomed the invitation made by Asif Ali Zardari.
+ISLAMABAD – Sardar Zulfiqar Khosa, a dissident of ruling Pakistan Muslim League-Nawaz (PML-N), is set to join the Pakistan Peoples Party (PPP) as he has welcomed the invitation made by Asif Ali Zardari.

 The renowned politician announced it while talking to media at his residence following a meeting with Zardari.
 He also acknowledged the visit of PPP’s co-chairman at his residence.